lowdefy/lowdefy-docs/docs/concepts/groups.md

 ## Groups

+If no groups are defined, all users of the app have access to all pages in the application.

 Groups are defined as a tree structure in the groups section of the `lowdefy.json` file.
 This structure can have more than one groups at the root level.
 The tree structure, analogous to a file folder structure, ensures no circular references are created.

 A group can provide access to pages in the application, but can also provide access to other groups.
 The user in a group gains all the access given by all sub-groups.